-The Walkable Washington Symposium & Awards is the state’s only event designed to provide helpful resources, network opportunities with over 150 planners, landscape architects, engineers, non-profit leaders, educators, and community advocates, and to recognize outstanding projects through our Innovation Awards.
+This year’s Walkable Washington Symposium & Awards was held in Bellevue at the Bellevue City Hall on June 7, 2016.
+Feet First hosts the state’s only event designed to provide helpful resources, network opportunities with over 150 planners, landscape architects, engineers, non-profit leaders, educators, and community advocates, and to recognize outstanding projects through our Innovation Awards.

 Dr. Scharnhorst is researching cities, livability and housing at Redfin.
 He is the designer of Opportunity Score, a new Redfin tool that measures how jobs and homes are connected by walking and public transportation throughout cities across the country.

 Over the last 25 years, Kim has enjoyed a number of transportation planning and policy roles in Bellevue and Renton, a statewide business, labor and environmental political advocacy organization, the Washington State Legislature and the Washington State Department of Transportation’s Public Transportation Office.

 DESIGN & ENGINEERING